Parimba77/Parimba77/README.md

 - 📫 How to reach me **pedromanoel2007@gmail.com**

-- ⚡ Fun fact: **Currently studying to be a a back end dev with Python and get into a internship for experience, I love learn about new technologies and be curious.**
+- ⚡ Fun fact: **studying to be a a back end dev with Python and get into a internship for experience, I love learn about new technologies and be curious.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">